minjoonkim/minjoonkim.github.io/_posts/2019-03-06-start-academic-year.md

 ---
 layout: post
-title: Croaking, and the "Sweet-and-Salty"
+title: Croaking, and the 'Sweet-and-Salty'
 excerpt: "Here's to a successful year, filled with surprises and success and… various mistakes that will help me grow.
 Also I have seemed to find a new "work mentality" that has helped me to focus and become more productive.
 Hopefully this new attitude change will stick."
 categories: [deals and promises]
 comments: true